 A Gold Standard Dogri Raw Text Corpus

-More detailed explanation of the Dogri Text Corpus will be available in the Dogri Raw Text Corpus Documentation.
+A detailed explanation of the Dogri Text Corpus will be available in the Dogri Raw Text Corpus Documentation.

-based citations, please use the following citations:
+For any research-based citations, please use the following citations:

 - Ramamoorthy, L., Narayan Choudhary & Sunil Kumar.
 2019.
 A Gold Standard Dogri Raw Text Corpus.
 Central Institute of Indian Languages, Mysore.